Preparing for the School Year

 - Visit the lunchroom and have the student learn how to navigate the lunchroom, where to sit, and the rules of the lunchroom (e.g., going through the lunch line, sitting down in the lunchroom, etc.).
 Work with the staff to develop a social narrative or visual task analysis if needed.

 - Ask the school to identify key people or a mentor the student can contact if s/he is having a difficult time adjusting or understanding a certain situation.
 Ask for the name and contact information for this person.
 This is especially important if your son/daughter is in middle school or high school.

 - At the very beginning of the new school year, establish methods and a schedule for communicating between home and school.
-Suggestions for maintaining ongoing communication include journals, daily progress notes, mid term grades, scheduled appointments or phone calls, emails, informal meetings, report cards, or parent teacher conferences.
+Suggestions for maintaining ongoing communication include journals, daily progress notes, mid-term grades, scheduled appointments or phone calls, emails, informal meetings, report cards, or parent-teacher conferences.
 Tell teachers the method of communication that works best for you (e.g., text, email, phone calls).
 On our website are forms that can be used to facilitate home school communication at https://www.iidc.indiana.edu/pages/Home-School-Communication.
 Be respectful of teacher’s time while in the classroom with students.
 Ask them the best hours to reach them.

 - Be clear and proactive about what you hope for with your child.
 When school and home work more closely together, your son/daughter is the ultimate winner.